 I am a New York State-Licensed Clinical Psychologist in private practice on New York's Upper East Side.
 I work with adults, teenagers, children, couples, and families during flexible early morning and early evening hours that are convenient for you.
-Over the past 22 years I have been providing psychological services in both Philadelphia and New York City in a wide range of settings.
+For over 25 years I have been providing psychological services in both Philadelphia and New York City in a wide range of settings.
 Outside of my private practice, I have worked in hospital outpatient and inpatient psychiatric units, elementary, middle and high school settings, and college counseling centers.

 I enjoy teaching and training and I consider them to be important aspects of my work as a psychologist.
 I have been a featured speaker on the topic of Compulsive Internet and Video Game Use at the New York State Psychological Association's Annual Convention in New York City.
 Twice I have been the recipient of the Weill Cornell Medical College Department of Psychiatry's Outstanding Teacher Award, and I am the current Chair of the Psychology Directors of New York State (PSYDNYS).
 In addition, to stay in tune with the latest developments in the field, I also attend weekly continuing education seminars.